thor314/obsidian-setup/Getting Started with Obsidian.md

 ### Footnotes
 [^1]: You can install fonts on Linux with the following:
-[^2]:  How to choose between creating a QA Capture, QA Template, QA Macro, and `Templater: Create new note from template` :
 ```sh
 # make a font directory to store your custom fonts, symlink it to .local/share
 mkdir ~/$YOUR_DOTFILES/fonts